7 Google Home tips for new users

-A new Google Home is a great addition to your new home.
+A new Google Home ($79.00 at Crutchfield) is a great addition to your new home.
 You can use it to stream music, control your television with Chromecast, help you cook meals and much more.

 But with so much you can do without lifting a finger, where do you being?
 What should you know first?
 Here are seven tips to get you started with your new Google Home.